SzymonCogiel/API-testing/README.md

 ```
 pytest longest_substring_test.py
 ```
+Result:
 ![Screenshot from 2022-04-24 16-41-40](https://user-images.githubusercontent.com/81774440/164981914-b096ca5d-32d5-4203-a248-f5e5063f7288.png)

 b) The purpose of these tests was to validate the API.

+API passed all tests except for the one PACH test, so it appears that the API is not working properly and requires a fix for CreateBooking

 The tests were written in python with the help of unittest and the functions executing the API rules with the help of requests, pycurl, io, json.